-You should see the subscriber receives samples.
+You should see the subscriber receive samples.
 This is possible since in the initial peers list, you indicated how the applications can reach each other.
+If the applications don't communicate, make sure that you emptied the <initial_peers> tag in USER_QOS_PROFILES.xml.